jenkinsci/synopsys-security-scan-plugin/README.md

 >- Then click on the dropdown named Kind and select Secret text item. <br>
    **Note:** To config coverity security product, you need to select Username with password item.
 Also you need to populate Username and Password fields with proper values.
 >- Now, enter your Secret text.
->- Also you can put an id against the Secret.
+>- Also, you can put an id against the Secret.
 >- Then keep everything as default.
->- Finally, click the Add button. <bR>
+>- Finally, click the Add button. <br>
    Then it will appear as a dropdown item under the default -none- item.

 #### Generate Pipeline Syntax: